medieval-source-book/jekyll-site/_texts/joke-58-witty-reply-same-poet.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'Joke 58: A witty reply from the same poet | Facetia LVIII: Eiusdem poete faceta responsio'
+  Joke 58: A witty reply from the same poet | Facetia LVIII: Eiusdem poete faceta responsio
+engtitle: |
-engtitle: 'Joke 58: A witty reply from the same poet'
+  Joke 58: A witty reply from the same poet
+origtitle: |
-origtitle: 'Facetia LVIII: Eiusdem poete faceta responsio'
+  Facetia LVIII: Eiusdem poete faceta responsio
 breadcrumb: true
 permalink: "text/joke-58-witty-reply-same-poet"
-identifier: joke-58-witty-reply-same-poet
+identifier: "joke-58-witty-reply-same-poet"
 textauthor: Poggio Bracciolini
 languages: [Latin, The Americas, Western Europe, Eastern Europe]
 periods: [15th Century]
 genres: [Humor]
-textcollections: "Facetiae: A Collection of Early Modern Jokes"
+textcollections: [Facetiae: A Collection of Early Modern Jokes]
 sdr: https://library.stanford.edu/research/stanford-digital-repository
 doi: example-doi
 image: /assets/img/text/joke-58-witty-reply-same-poet.jpg
+imagesource: |
-imagesource: Andrea del Castagno, Dante from the Cycle of Famous Men and Women, Galleria degli Uffizi, Florence [Image in Public Domain]'
+  Andrea del Castagno, Dante from the Cycle of Famous Men and Women, Galleria degli Uffizi, Florence [Image in Public Domain]
+fulltext: |
-fulltext: '  Facetia LVIII Joke 58 Huic ipsi inter seniorem aliquando iunioremque Canes prandenti, cum ministri utriusque, dedita opera, ante pedes Dantis, ad eum lacessendum, ossa occulte subiecissent, Dante was once seated for dinner between the older and younger CangrandeLiterally "big dog", when their servants intentionally tried to hurt him by secretly throwing bones in front of his feet. remota mensa, versi omnes in solum Dantem, mirabantur, cur ante ipsum solummodo ossa conspicerentur.
+    Facetia LVIII Joke 58 Huic ipsi inter seniorem aliquando iunioremque Canes prandenti, cum ministri utriusque, dedita opera, ante pedes Dantis, ad eum lacessendum, ossa occulte subiecissent, Dante was once seated for dinner between the older and younger CangrandeLiterally "big dog", when their servants intentionally tried to hurt him by secretly throwing bones in front of his feet. remota mensa, versi omnes in solum Dantem, mirabantur, cur ante ipsum solummodo ossa conspicerentur.
 When the table was removed everyone turned toward Dante and wondered why there were bones in front of him only.
 Tum ille, ut erat ad respondendum promptus: To which Dante, always prepared to reply, said: 'Minime,' inquit, 'mirum, si Canes ossa sua comederunt: ego autem non sum Canis.'
-“It is little wonder if the dogs have eaten their bones, but I am not a dog!” '
+“It is little wonder if the dogs have eaten their bones, but I am not a dog!”
 ---
 ## Introduction to the Source
 <p>The <em>Facetiae</em> seems to have had immediate success.
 The collection as we now know it was composed between 1452-53, but Poggio had by then been working on versions of it (some of which had been in circulation) from as early as 1438.
 Over fifty manuscripts containing the text are preserved to this day.
 The <em>Facetiae</em> was also printed early and repeatedly, first appearing in this form around 1470.
 Another testimony to the popularity of the text is the fact that Poggio’s jokes or ‘conversations’ were translated to several other languages, either the entire collection (to Italian and French at the end of the fifteenth century) or individual stories, which were mixed into the different Aesop collections circulating during this period.
 Herein lies somewhat of an irony, since Poggio himself in the introduction to the <em>Facetiae</em> seems to indicate that the object of writing them is to write stories in Latin that are usually told in the vernacular languages.</p>